 Is there any logical connection between Polynesia and Egypt?
 You wouldn’t think so at first glance.
 Nevertheless, Walibi did some effort to fit Challenge of Tutankhamon‘s facade within Exotic World.
-Actually, even without those changes I wouldn’t complain about the clash between both themes.
-Challenge of Tutankhamon is just too good to say anything bad about it.
 During this interactive tour, we have to eliminate tons of Egyptian creeps with laser guns.
 If our score is sufficiently high, we’re even granted admission to a beautiful treasure room at the end.
-No other Belgian dark ride creates such a wonderful experience like this one.
-So don’t miss Challenge or Tutankhamon, even though its location is a bit remote.
+No other Belgian dark ride creates such a wonderful experience as this one.
+So don’t miss Challenge of Tutankhamon, even though its location is a bit remote.

-Let’s ride Walibi Belgium’s oldest rollercoaster still in operation today: Psyké Underground.
+Let’s ride Walibi Belgium’s oldest roller coaster still in operation today: Psyké Underground.
 This ride has had two other names in the past and one thing is very clear: with every name change, an extra piece of the rails was covered.
-Psyké Underground should be the last name according to that philosophy, because this classic from 1982 is a totally indoor experience nowadays.
+Psyké Underground should be the last name according to that philosophy, as it’s a totally indoor experience nowadays.
 Luckily, renovations didn’t make this attraction worse.
 The darkness is disorienting and Walibi added some nice lighting effects as well.
 Besides, Psyké Underground is still smooth and the backward loop creates a bizarre sense of adrenaline.
 That’s why I like this attraction a lot, but please Walibi… do something about that Chernobyl-like queue.

 Allow me to explain the term coaster bingo.
-This is the title rollercoaster enthusiasts assign themselves when they’ve ridden every (existing) rollercoaster at a certain amusement park.
+This is the title roller coaster enthusiasts assign themselves when they’ve ridden every (existing) roller coaster at a certain amusement park.
 The number of times you rode a certain coaster isn’t important and the size of those coasters doesn’t matter either.
 That means that you also need to ride kiddie coasters if you want a coaster bingo and guess what… Walibi’s newest attraction is such a small-scale coaster.
-Fun Pilot opened just three weeks ago and it actually still smells of fresh paint.
+Fun Pilot opened just 3 weeks ago and it actually still smells of fresh paint.
 The station and the queue are quite attractive thanks to their cartoonish decor and it even reminds us of the style of The Barnstormer at Magic Kingdom.
 The ride itself isn’t that special, but it’s wonderfully smooth and rather fast for beginners.
-Great addition to Walibi’s children’s area, if you ask me.
+Great addition to Walibi’s children’s area.

-Welcome to Karma World, the newest themed area at Walibi Belgium.
+Welcome to Karma World, the newest themed land at Walibi Belgium.
 In reality, this is a conversion of an existing zone, but still a very good one.
 Karma World is based on the spirit and exoticism of Bollywood and it’s a whole lot better than the former Ali Baba Land.
 The area’s most popular attraction, however, didn’t receive a big makeover.
 Radja River was fitted with a new entrance, but everything else remained unchanged.
 That’s not necessarily bad.
 This is one of Europe’s largest rapid rivers and it also has one of the most spectacular finales on such a ride.
-Right before the final lifthill, boats pass under a set fountains, a tunnel of water and they then crash into a huge tidal wave.
+Right before the final lift hill, boats pass under a set fountains and a tunnel of water before crashing into a huge tidal wave.
 This series of water effects ensured that I exited the ride soaked, just like my 11 fellow passengers.

-Let’s ride a rollercoaster which was made in Holland: Vampire.
-This inverted rollercoaster is located in a somewhat remote location, but it’s popular nevertheless.
-That’s probably because the general public still considers this as an impressive rollercoaster.
-Just like most other Vekoma SLCs, it reaches speeds of up to 80 km/h and there’s a total of five inversions.
-Yet it doesn’t impress me and that’s mainly due to its brutal roughness.
-The trains are pretty shaky and the over the shoulder restraints just aren’t comfortable at all.
-Vampire isn’t the world’s most painful rollercoaster (my nominations go to Trombi and Time Warp) but it’s far from great.
+Let’s ride a roller coaster which was made in Holland: Vampire.
+This inverted roller coaster is located in a somewhat remote location, but it’s popular nevertheless.
+That’s because the general public still considers this as an impressive roller coaster.
+Just like most other Vekoma SLCs, it reaches speeds of up to 80 km/h and there’s a total of 5 inversions.
+Yet, it doesn’t impress me and that’s mainly due to its brutal roughness.
+The ride is pretty shaky and the over the shoulder restraints just aren’t comfortable at all.
+Vampire isn’t the world’s most painful roller coaster (my nominations go to Trombi and Time Warp) but it’s far from great.

 Dark creatures are popular at Walibi Belgium.
-In addition to the Egyptian Seth and the vampire, you can also have a meet-up with a Werewolf here.
+In addition to the Egyptian Seth and the Vampire, you can also have a meet-up with a Werewolf here.
 But if you’re planning on doing so, please take the necessary precautions.
 Those precautions include loads of medicine that can cure a headache… you’ll need it.
-It’s a fact that wooden rollercoasters are generally somewhat rougher than steel rides, but Werewolf is just too painful to be enjoyable.
+It’s a fact that wooden roller coasters are generally somewhat rougher than steel rides, but Werewolf is just too painful to be enjoyable.
 In addition, lap bars close so tightly that I have to experience most of the ride in a pretty uncomfortable position.
-And as if that’s not enough, there’s even more bad news to report: since the demolition of Walibi’s ferris wheel, it has become incredibly difficult to take nice pictures of this rollercoaster.
+And as if that wasn’t enough, there’s even more bad news to report: since the demolition of Walibi’s Ferris wheel, it has become incredibly difficult to take nice photos of this roller coaster.
 Werewolf remains a crowd pleaser and queues are often considerable, but I think it’s worthless in its current state.
 What about an RMC treatment like the one Robin Hood at Walibi Holland got?

 Did you know that Walibi was once home to various Belgian cartoon heroes?
 One of them was Lucky Luke, a cowboy which lent his name to the park’s Far West village: Lucky Luke City.
 And although Walibi lost this license, the top attractions in this zone remind us of the past.
-These include Dalton Terror (an 80-metre free fall tower that’s out of order all day long) and Calamity Mine.
+These include Dalton Terror (an 80-metre free fall tower that’s out of order today) and Calamity Mine.
 This mine train coaster is clearly inspired by Disney’s Big Thunder Mountain, but it’s considerably smaller.
-It’s got 800 metres of track and the top speed is approximately 50 km/h.
-Despite those limited figures, Calamity Mine is an excellent family rollercoaster which pleases the whole family.
+There’s 800 metres of track and the top speed is approximately 50 km/h.
+Despite those limited figures, Calamity Mine is an excellent family roller coaster.
 You once again shouldn’t expect the smoothest ride, but I don’t find that disturbing in this case.
-By the way: there are twenty-six seats in the train, but only four of them are occupied during our ride.
-I adore the low season.
+By the way: there are 26 seats in the train, but only 4 of them are occupied during our ride.
+Damn, I love those low season visits.